baigel2/people/content/en/post/hifz1.md

 Right now I'm imagining if it might be possible to get to a stage one day where I can commit a verse to memory after reading it only once.
 We'll see.

-I will add progress updates to this blog from time to time but the most frequent updates will be in the github repos journal which I will try to update at least every few days.
+I will add progress updates to this blog from time to time but the most frequent updates will be in the journal which I will try to update at least every few days.

 If you like this method and want to give it a try feel free and you can copy the public folder to your own google drive so you can record your own journal as well.
 I'll leave the links below: